 High Voltage Technique

 The high voltage, or porosity technique, can be used to test coatings up to 25mm (1") thick and is ideal for inspecting pipelines and other protective coatings.
 Coatings on concrete can also be tested using this method.
+A power supply generates a high voltage DC or pulsed DC to a probe.
+As the probe passes over a flaw, a spark at the contact point sets off the alarm.

 This technique is suitable for locating the types of flaws described above, although care is required on thin coatings.